-After riot, fears grow about Trump’s final days in office

-WASHINGTON (AP) — With 13 days left in President Donald Trump’s term, a nation shaken by the violence carried out in his name was left wondering what he might do next, and there was open talk in Washington of trying to force him from office early.
+Trump finally concedes — amid talk of ouster from office

+“A new administration will be inaugurated on Jan.
+20,” Trump said in the video.
+“My focus now turns to ensuring a smooth, orderly and seamless transition of power.
+This moment calls for healing and reconciliation.”

-Out of sight in the White House — and silenced on some of his favorite internet lines of communication — the cornered president watched the resignations of several top aides, including a Cabinet secretary.
-As officials sifted through the aftermath of the pro-Trump mob’s siege of the U.S. Capitol, there was growing discussion Thursday of impeaching him a second time or invoking the 25th Amendment to oust him from the Oval Office.
+The address, which appeared designed to stave off talk of a forced early eviction, came at the end of a day when the cornered president stayed out of sight in the White House.
+Silenced on some of his favorite internet lines of communication, he watched the resignations of several top aides, including a Cabinet secretary.

+And as officials sifted through the aftermath of the pro-Trump mob’s siege of the U.S. Capitol, there was growing discussion of impeaching him a second time or invoking the 25th Amendment to oust him from the Oval Office.

 The invasion of the Capitol building, a powerful symbol of the nation’s democracy, rattled Republicans and Democrats alike.
 They struggled with how best to contain the impulses of a president deemed too dangerous to control his own social media accounts but who remains commander in chief of the world’s greatest military.